Eligibility for import

 Does my cat or dog have to fly into Melbourne?

 Yes.
-Cats and dogs imported to Australia must arrive directly into Melbourne airport where we will then transfer them to the post entry quarantine facility.
-They cannot land in one Australian airport and then travel on an Australian domestic flight to Melbourne.
+Cats and dogs must arrive directly into Melbourne International Airport where we will transfer them to the post entry quarantine facility.
+They cannot land in another Australian airport and travel to Melbourne on an Australian domestic flight.

 Can my cat or dog travel to Australia in the plane cabin with me?